jdidion/feedme/README.txt

     rss.channel.link # => "http://slashdot.org/"
     rss.items.first.link # => "http://books.slashdot.org/article.pl?sid=05/08/29/1319236&from=rss"

-But since the parser can read Atom feeds as easily as RSS feeds, there are optional aliases that allow more atom like reading:
+But since the parser can read Atom feeds as easily as RSS feeds, there are aliases that allow more atom like reading:

     rss.feed.title # => "Slashdot"
     rss.feed.link # => "http://slashdot.org/"
     rss.entries.first.link # => "http://books.slashdot.org/article.pl?sid=05/08/29/1319236&from=rss"

-Under the covers, all content is stored in arrays.
-This means that you can access all content for a tag that appears multiple times (i.e. category):
+Under the covers, all element values are stored in arrays.
+This means that you can access all content for an element that appears multiple times (i.e. category):

     rss.items.first.category_array  # => ["News for Nerds", "Technology"]
     rss.items.first.category # => "News for Nerds"